-Frank Taylor, co-founder of AgriScience Labs, says that vitamin E occurs naturally within nearly all plant products, including weed.
-AgriScience began testing for this substance earlier this year, and discovered that weed products often contained levels of 400 parts per million of vitamin E acetate, even in products with no added vitamin E.
+Frank Traylor, the CEO of AgriScience Labs, says that vitamin E occurs naturally within nearly all plant products, including weed.
+AgriScience began testing for this substance earlier this year and found samples that contained vitamin E acetate levels of up to 400 parts per million, even in products with no added vitamin E.

-“That was kind of confusing,” Taylor told Westword, “but it turns out that vitamin E, which is common in plants, converts to acetate in small levels like that.”
+“That was kind of confusing,” Traylor told Westword, “but it turns out that vitamin E, which is common in plants, converts to acetate in small levels like that.”

 This discovery thickens the plot of the vaping crisis, as it's now unclear whether EVALI is caused by naturally-occurring vitamin E, synthetic vitamin E additives (or both), or something entirely different — like heavy metal contamination.